Home » All Posts » Desserts & Baking » Rhubarb Apple Crisp

 4. Mix oatmeal, brown sugar, flour and cinnamon together in a large bowl.

 5. Add cut up cold butter to oatmeal mixture.
-With your fingertips combine butter into dry ingredients until small clumps form.
+With your fingertips combine butter into oatmeal mixture until small clumps form to create the crumb topping.
 The flour and butter should be all incorporated.

-6. Spread oatmeal mixture evenly on top of prepared fruit.
+6. Spread the crumb topping evenly on top of prepared fruit.

-7. Bake at 350 degrees for about 45-60 minutes until crisp is golden brown and bubbly.
+7. Bake at 350°F for about 45-60 minutes until the rhubarb apple crisp is golden brown and bubbly.

 Notes

-Best served warm with a scoop of Ice Cream or a dollop of Whipped Cream.
+Best served warm with a scoop of vanilla ice cream or a dollop of whipped cream.

 YouTube video